-This is an advanced level drawing course for art majors to expand their own ideas and to create works suitable for inclusion in their required Senior Exhibition (ART 401).
-Offered Fall and Spring.
+This is an advanced level drawing course for art majors.
+It allows students to expand their own ideas and to create works suitable for inclusion in their required Senior Exhibitions in ART 431.
+Fall, Spring.
+Credits: 3

 ART 401: Senior Exhibition